adam-p/yesterday-i-learned/random.md

 1. [Imprint the student newspaper is a play on words based on gosling imprinting][wikipedia 83]
 1. The [ten code list][everets] is used by public infrastructure to notify employees of emergencies without telling the public what exactly is happening.
 The most famous one is perhaps "10-4" (OK).
 1. [Unstable rotation](https://youtube.com/watch?v=RWZFhambLDM): objects favour rotational axes that are either lowest or highest in angular momentum, but not the axis in between.
-1. [Ebola can reside in testicles for a very long time][reddit 34].
 1. The extra lace holes at the top of shoes are meant to construct [heel locks][youtube 10] that reduce blisters while running.
 1. [The last entry of copy and pasted lines tend to be wrong][intel].
 1. "Herbs" are only from leaves of plants, and that "spices" are from everything *but* the leaves.